openlayers/openlayers/externs/readme.md

 ## oli.js and olx.js

-These two files are special externs that belong to ol3, and this document explains their purpose and how they are used.
+These two files are special externs that belong to OpenLayers, and this document explains their purpose and how they are used.

 ### Prevent class properties from being renamed